 ** Residents of Kansas, Michigan, Minnesota, Nebraska, Illinois, Indiana, North Dakota, and Wisconsin who are accepted into the program are eligible for the Midwest Student Exchange Scholarship Program.
 Fees for MSEP students will be assessed at a rate less than the regular non-resident fee.
-For more information, please call the Financial Aid Office, 417-836-5262 or (800) 283-4243.
+For more information, please contact the Financial Aid Office.

 - Books - estimated at approximately $1500 for the two years.